-However, it is a relatively rare cause of blood on the outside of stool compared to piles and analifissures).
+However, it is a relatively rare cause of blood on the outside of stool compared to piles and anal fissures).

-- A sense of Lump in the inside of the anorectum.
+- A sense of Lump in the inside of the rectum.

 - Bright red blood comes separately or on the outside of the stool.

-Any Blood with a stool at the age of 45 or more should be carefully investigated.
+Any Blood with a stool in ages over 45 years should be carefully investigated.
 Ask your doctor about the probable investigation you need.

 Your doctor will perform several tests to investigate the cause of the blood outside the stool.
 The main tests are:

-- Insert a gloved finger into the anorectum to feel for lumps or any abnormalities.
+- Insert a gloved finger into the rectum to feel for lumps or abnormalities.

-- Anoscopy: a rigid tube is inserted to visualize the anorectum (performed in the doctor’s office and doesn’t require sedation).
+- Anoscopy: a rigid tube is inserted to visualize the anal canal (performed in the doctor’s office and doesn’t require sedation).

-A flexible tube is inserted to examine the lower part of the colon (Anorectum, and sigmoid colon).
+A flexible tube is inserted to examine the lower part of the colon (the anal canal, the rectum, and sigmoid colon).

-the advantage of sigmoidoscopy is being less painful, doesn’t require intensive preparation or sedation.
+The advantage of sigmoidoscopy is being less painful and doesn’t require intensive preparation or sedation.
 But it cannot visualize the entire colon.

-Your doctor may require extra investigations such as stool analysis, complete blood picture, abdominal Computed Tomography (CT), or STD testing.
+Your doctor may require additional investigations such as stool analysis, complete blood picture, abdominal Computed Tomography (CT), or STD testing.

 When to see your doctor?

-- Unkown, or undiagnosed cause of bleeding into the stool.
+- Unknown or undiagnosed cause of bleeding into the stool.

 - Large amounts of bleeding in the stool.